2.30 CONSTRUCTION PERIOD

 Subcontracted Items.
 Items added to a contract, and performed by a subcontractor, entitles a prime contractor an allowance to cover administration expenses.
 This markup is not to apply to incentive payments or other specified items covered by specifications.
 The percentage allowed per Specification 1109.03B is to be applied to each individual item of extra work which is performed by a subcontractor.
 The amount of mark-up shall be included in the unit price and not as a separate item such as “Contractor’s Mark-up”.

 Contract Unit Price.
-Change Orders covering overrun/underrun of items at contract unit price are NOT eligible for any additive.
+Contract modifications covering overrun/underrun of items at contract unit price are NOT eligible for any additive.
 This includes work which was done by a subcontractor.
 The contract unit price should have already considered any necessary additives for administrative expenses.

 A contractor may request a price adjustment to recover lost administration expense for underruns amounting to more than 25% of the bid amount for a major item of work.
 A contractor is allowed to recover that portion of lost administration expense represented by the difference between the actual quantity and 75% of the original contract quantity.